practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/COBOL/README.md

 ## Trials for improvement of execution speed

-I played with compiler optimization switches, like _-O3_ for example, only to notice that at least with this microbenchmark program there's no advantage in execution speed, but in a smaller size of the executable.
+I played with compiler optimization switches, like _-O3_ for example, only to notice that at least with this microbenchmark program there's no advantage in execution speed, but in a significantly smaller size of the executable (a phenomenon which is subdued in GnuCOBOL version 3.3-dev for example).
 So, I'm not officially using them.

 Instead, I also tried the alternative (and experimental) **gcobol** compiler:

 - download the pre-compiled ~.deb package from here: https://gitlab.cobolworx.com/COBOLworx/gcc-cobol/-/packages/6

-..and then installed this Debian package (in Ubuntu):
+..and then install this Debian package (in Ubuntu) like this:

 ```
 $ sudo dpkg -i gcobol-16_16.0.1.20260311-10a0db-ubu20_x86_64.deb